LegalizeAdulthood/refactor-test-suite/Contributing.md

 1. Create a new branch for your test cases.
 1. Locate the source file for the existing test cases.
 1. Review the existing test cases to make sure that your new tests check a different scenario than existing test cases.
 1. For each new test case:
    1. Add a test case to the source file.
    1. Commit the test case with git to have a record of the source code before it is refactored.
    1. Execute the test case and record the results:
       1. Add the test case id and result to the table
       1. If the test case failed, create a bug report with the product vendor.
-Include a copy of the test suite by creating an archive with `git archive`.
+Include a copy of the test suite by creating an archive with `git archive`, e.g. `git archive -o before.zip HEAD`
       1. Add a link to the bug report in the results table.
    1. Revert any changes made by the refactoring to restore the original test case code.
    1. Repeat for any remaining test cases.
+1. Use the support tool [test-diffs](#executable-test-diffs) to validate that all your new test cases have diffs recorded for the expected results.
+1. Use the support tool [test-results](#executable-test-results) to validate your changes to the results file for the tool you're testing.
+1. Run `ctest --preset default` to validate your changes to the results file for all the tools.
+   Add the newly created test ids to the results files for any other tools that implement this refactoring with the results column blank.
+1. Use the [tool-summary](#executable-tool-summary) support tool to regenerate the summary reports.
 1. Issue a pull request with your changes.

 ## Add Tests for a New Refactoring